zamaanvakil/pearl/README.md

+# About
-This project is an implementation of PEARL: An Interactive Visual Analytic Tool for Understanding Personal Emotion Style Derived from Social Media (http://www.jeffjianzhao.com/papers/pearl.pdf)
+This project is an implementation of PEARL: An Interactive Visual Analytic Tool for Understanding Personal Emotion Style Derived from Social Media (http://www.jeffjianzhao.com/papers/pearl.pdf) with a few enhancements.